aloisiofjrdev/AloServiceDale/README.md

 ```
 ## Comments

-This project contains a ML model made by aloisiofjrdev called ClubClassifierDale
+This project contains a ML model made by aloisiofjrdev called ClubClassifierDale.
+Obs: if you are only analyzing bad teams, try to analyze Figueirense :)

 ## PrintScreens
 <div align="center">